Nishtha Dudeja: Early life

 Dudeja was born on 29 August 1995 into a Punjabi family in Ghaziabad, Uttar Pradesh.

 Nishtha was born with a severe to profound hearing deficiency in both the ears.
 However, her parents only realised it when she was 3 years old, due to lack of adequate medical facilities in Guwahati where her father was posted at that time.
 It was only after a BERA test was conducted on her at AIIMS, Delhi in 1998 that it was known to them about her being born with a hearing loss.
 She started using hearing aids and taking speech therapy lessons.
 On the advice of her speech therapist, she was sent to a normal school.

-h in Ambience Public School.
+Nishtha stood first in Hindi and Second in English in Ambience Public School, by scoring 93% marks in both the subjects, in her 12th Board's exam.
 Despite having Arts background, she was offered Commerce in graduation and she completed her Bachelors of Commerce from Sri Venkateswara College of University of Delhi.

 Dudeja did internship at UNESCO in Delhi after her graduation where she handled social media and other assignments to publicize the activities undertaken by UNESCO.
 This stint taught her how to navigate challenges faced by those with disabilities in the workplace.
 She was later invited by UNESCO, Delhi as a guest of honor at the celebration of International Day of Persons with Disabilities.